matthew-brett/pydagogue/curious_git.rst

     git branch -v

+In this case git abbreviated the 40 character hash to the first 7 digits, because these are enough to uniquely identify the commit.

 A branch is nothing but a name that points to a commit.
 In fact, git stores branches as we did in SAP, as tiny text files, where the filename is the name of the branch, and the contents is the hash of the commit that it points to: